THE CARPENTERS APARTMENT COMPLEX: Morbid Memories of Music’s Tragic Duo

 carpenters_apartment_Downey_close_to_you

-I also wonder whether the people living here are unaware that they're building is stamped with the lyrics from one of music's greatest tragedies.
+I also wonder whether the people living here are unaware that their building is stamped with the lyrics from one of music's greatest tragedies.

 carpenters_apartment_Downey_closesign